 – Enoch Powell, 1968 Speech in Wolverhampton

-The strongly rhetorical language was perceived as racist and inflammatory, but, it captured a nerve in popular public opinion about the mass immigration into the UK.
+The strongly rhetorical language was perceived as racist and inflammatory, but it captured a nerve in popular public opinion about fears over the level of mass immigration into the UK.
 It was as if Powell had articulated a view many people shared but had not been expressed by an establishment figure.

 Powell always protested that he wasn’t a racialist.
 He argued he was merely expressing the reality of the situation for his constituents.
 He was certainly a conviction politician who spoke his mind.
 In defence of Powell, it could be pointed out other situations where he defended the equality of people regardless of race.
 For example, in 1959, he made a passionate speech in the House of Commons against the pejorative labelling of Mau Mau insurgents in Kenya.